spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

 1. **Prepare Term Databases:** Create `weeb_terms_bertopic.csv` and `furry_terms_bertopic.csv` in `output/terms-analysis-bertopic/`.
 These files must contain `term` and `combined_score` columns.
 2. **(Optional) Analyze Score Distributions:** Use `heuristic_analyzer.py` on a large, representative dataset of posts to analyze the score distributions and explore percentile-based cutoffs.
 This is for research/analysis only; the classifier uses continuous scoring and does **not** require you to set cutoffs.
 3. **Preprocess Raw Data:** Use the `classifier.py preprocess` command to clean and filter a raw CSV dump of Bluesky posts, preparing it for training.
 4. **Fine-tune the LLM:** Use the `classifier.py finetune` command, feeding it the preprocessed data.
-The model will use continuous scoring logic for labeling and training.
+The model will use both continuous scoring logic and the actual post content/context for labeling and training.
 5. **Evaluate Performance:** Use the `classifier.py evaluate` command to test your fine-tuned model against a hold-out set, generating a classification report and confusion matrix.
 6. **Classify Live Users:** Use the `classifier.py classify` command with your fine-tuned model to fetch a user's posts from Bluesky and determine their primary and secondary interest classifications.